famoser/eth-summaries/README.md

 | 2018-1 Project Management | ★★★★☆ |

 ## contribute
+The summaries are written in the .fex format (https://github.com/famoser/FexCompiler), and then compiled to latex.

-If you've found mistakes or spelling errors feel free to create a pull request (edit the .fex files like any other text file, the encoding is UTF-8).
+If you've found mistakes or spelling errors please feel free to create a pull request (edit .fex files only).
-If you make changes which are not obvious please cite a source (to ensure the summaries continuous improvements).
+If you make changes which are not obvious please cite a source (to ensure the summaries continuously improve).